Follow on Twitter!

 We immediately knew this was not right.
 It was far too early for SRB separation, and anyway, it didn’t look like that.
 I turned to the person next to me and said, “Something just went very wrong.
 I hope it’s not what I think it was.”

 But it was.
 For what seemed like an eternity, we waited to hear mission control say something about what we had seen.
 Then the voice on the V2 Circuit said something about losing the downlink… something about telemetry… and then the words, obviously a major malfunction.
-You can click the little audio player here to hear what we heard
+You can click the little audio player here to hear what we heard And then the words which still give me chills when I hear them, we have a report from the flight dynamics officer that the vehicle has exploded… the flight director confirms that… and again, click on the audio player to hear it

 The fact that it was all said so dispassionately, in such a detached manner added to the horror.
 I’m not complaining about that, these people are rock-solid professionals, and that’s how they’re trained.
 I’m sure their hearts were racing, and sweat was breaking… but you’d never have known it from hearing the audio.